jemmy512/book-notes/Linux/unp.md

 * The connect function initiates TCP’s three-way handshake (Section 2.6).
 The function returns only when the connection is established or an error occurs.
 There are several different error returns possible.
     * If the client TCP receives no response to its SYN segment, `ETIMEDOUT` is returned.
     * If the server’s response to the client’s SYN is a reset (RST), this indicates that no process is waiting for connections on the server host at the port specified. `ECONNREFUSED` is returned to the client as soon as the RST is received.
     * If the client’s SYN elicits an ICMP ‘‘destination unreachable’’ from some intermediate router, this is considered a soft error.
-The client kernel saves the mes- sage but keeps sending SYNs with the same time between each SYN as in the first scenario.
-If no response is received after some fixed amount of time (75 sec- onds for 4.4BSD), the saved ICMP error is returned to the process as either `EHOSTUNREACH` or `ENETUNREACH`.
+The client kernel saves the message but keeps sending SYNs with the same time between each SYN as in the first scenario.
+If no response is received after some fixed amount of time (75 seconds for 4.4BSD), the saved ICMP error is returned to the process as either `EHOSTUNREACH` or `ENETUNREACH`.

 * Three conditions that generate an RST are:
     * when a SYN arrives for a port that has no listening server (what we just described)